adarshswaminath/EmojiShell-Zsh-Theme/README.md

 - If the last commit was made within the last 4 hours, the time is displayed in yellow, indicating somewhat recent activity.

-- If the last commit was made more than 4 hours ago, the time is displayed in red, indicating that it's been a while since the last commit.
+- If the last commit was made more than 4 hours ago, the time is displayed in red, indicating that it's been a while since the last commit

 ## Installation
 1. Clone the emojishell repo: